acarafat/subtractive_analysis/readme.md

 # Subtractive analysis
 This tool use a robust subtractive approach to find novel therapeutic targets in bacteria.
 Starting with whole proteome of a pathogenic bacteria, it can find orthologs and paralogs of human and gut-microflora, filter those match out and reports protein targets that are unique to the pathogenic bacteria only.
 Those targets can be validated using in the down-stream wet-lab analysis.

-## Publication
+## Publication (Plese Cite)
-Title: *Identification and Qualitative Characterization of Novel Therapeutic Targets in Stenotrophomonas maltophilia through in silico Proteome Exploration*<br />
-Authors: Ram Prosad Chakrabarty, A. S. M. Rubayet-Ul-Alam, Dipok Kumer, Arafat Rahman <br />
-Year: 2020 <br />
-Status: Published in Microbial Pathogenesis <br />
-Please cite: Chakrabarty RP, Alam AR, Shill DK, Rahman A. Identification and qualitative characterization of new therapeutic targets in Stenotrophomonas maltophilia through in silico proteome exploration.
+Chakrabarty RP, Alam AR, Shill DK, Rahman A. Identification and qualitative characterization of new therapeutic targets in Stenotrophomonas maltophilia through in silico proteome exploration.
 Microbial Pathogenesis.
 2020 Jun 10:104293.

 ## Requirements